Modern Family logo

 2. Garnished Wages from Your Paycheck

 The state can put an income withholding order (IWO) in place to automatically withhold child support payments from the noncustodial parent’s paycheck.
-When this order is sent to an employer they will adjust the payments and the noncustodial parent will not be able to avoid their child support payments.
+When this order is sent to an employer, they will adjust the payment, and the noncustodial parent will not be able to avoid their child support payments.

 child support statistic